 - These loans typically charge borrowers a total annualised rate, including fees, of about 15% to 20%.
 The cost is partly to cover the potential risks in this kind of lending, which are reflected in the 9.00% lending rates.
 Yet the high borrower rates are mostly to cover the difficulty of assessing these borrowers, as well as the costs in chasing loan payments, managing borrowers, and to make any inevitable delays in loan payments worthwhile.

-- Kuflink has established an excellent record of repayment on loans of this type and this borrower profile.
-You would typically see a lot of these being repaid some time after the initially agreed date – earning more interest while you wait – and with quite a few borrowers being chased to encourage repayment.
+- For these kinds of loans, you typically see a lot of them being repaid some time after the initially agreed date – earning more interest while you wait – and with quite a few borrowers being chased to encourage repayment.
 This is true of Kuflink, too.
 Kuflink has demonstrated it has what it takes to manage these loans.

-- There are few options in the P2P space that are focused mostly on bridging, offer this level of risk, and provide sufficient data, access and information to 4thWay and the public, and that can demonstrate good results across a large number of loans.
+- There are few options in the P2P space that offer this level of risk and provide sufficient data, access and information to 4thWay and the public, and that can demonstrate good results across a large number of loans.
 But Kuflink is one of them.

-- Around 15% of loans now are junior loans, down from 1/3 historically.
+- About one-in-ten loans now are junior loans, down from 1/3 historically.
 I think this reflects both an increasing maturity on the part of Kuflink as well as the desire to control the risks even more, despite their excellent historical results.